chapter fourteen

 • Implementing expert-like reasoning patterns for query construction

-This framework is specifically designed to integrate with a front-end layer, ensuring that the question-answering system can be effectively presented to end users through a graphical interface.
+This framework is designed to integrate with a front-end layer, ensuring that the question-answering system can be presented to end users through a graphical interface.
 This integration-first approach influences many of our design decisions throughout the chapter, from how we structure query responses to how we handle data visualization.

 14.1 Querying a knowledge graph in the policing domain

-14.3 Schema-Based approach for querying knowledge graphs
+14.3 Schema-based approach for querying KGs

-14.3.1 Understanding and Leveraging Graph Schema
+14.3.1 Understanding and using graph schemas

-14.5 Intent detection: understanding user expectations
+14.5 Intent detection: Understanding user expectations

-14.5.1 Classifying by Visualization Type
+14.5.1 Classifying by visualization type

-14.5.2 Is it data, documentation or just complaining?
+14.5.2 Is it data, documentation, or just complaining?

 14.6 From schema to LLM-ready context

-14.6.1 Schema Extraction and Representation
+14.6.1 Schema extraction and representation

-14.6.2 Enriching Schema with Descriptive Annotations
+14.6.2 Enriching schemas with descriptive annotations

-14.7 It’s time to think: understanding LLM reasoning
+14.7 It’s time to think: Understanding LLM reasoning